Review | In ‘2034: A novel of the Next World War,’ it’s man against machine

 In “2034,” it’s as if Ackerman and Stavridis want to grab us by our lapels, give us a slap or two, and scream: Pay attention!
 George Orwell’s dystopian masterpiece, “Nineteen Eighty-four: A Novel” was published 35 years before 1984.
 Ackerman’s and Stavridis’s book takes place in the not-so-distant future when today’s high school military recruits will just be turning 30.

 The action in “2034” begins near the aptly named Mischief Reef, where Sarah Hunt, a veteran U.S. navy captain nicknamed the “Lion Queen,” has steered her flotilla of three Arleigh Burke-class destroyers into the South China Sea — a thinly veiled mission to sneer at the Chinese claim to that stretch of water as part of their territorial seas.
 Hunt commands highly sophisticated war machines with computerized weapons systems.
-But she has a tendency to rely on her intuition, in much the same way as another of “2034’s” central figures, Major Chris Mitchell, a fighter pilot with a penchant for using manual controls and a nickname — “Wedge” — derived from “the world’s first and simplest tool.”
+But she has a tendency to rely on her intuition, in much the same way as another of “2034’s” central figures, Maj.
+Chris Mitchell, a fighter pilot with a penchant for using manual controls and a nickname — “Wedge” — derived from “the world’s first and simplest tool.”
 He celebrates successful missions by smoking Marlboro Reds and loves the straightforward stick and button controls of old arcade games.

 Their commander in chief is an unnamed woman, the first president elected in modern history without being affiliated with a political party.
 (Perhaps the future ain’t all bad.)
 Among her predecessors is a one-termer identified only by his last name: Pence.
 (Presumably — but who knows? — the former vice president, Mike Pence, not his wife, the teacher, towel-charm entrepreneur and watercolorist, Karen Pence.)